-- 15) Run nodech (or tabedit) to set noderes nfsserver : - nodech <noderange> noderes.nfsserver=<server> - 16) Run nodeset < noderange > install, to install the OS. - 17) Run rpower < noderange > boot, to boot the systems. - ❖ The kexec to installers doesn't have the client scripts written yet, necessitating the reboot, if wanting to try kexec for now, you have to manually transfer the kernel, initrd, and run kexec -f with the right arguments to the xCAT nbfs environment)
+- 17) Run nodeset <noderange> install, to setup for installing the OS. - 18) Run rpower < noderange > on or rpower < noderange > reset, to boot the systems and start the network install process.

+(note, rpower < noderange > boot is not working yet)

+❖ The kexec to installers doesn't have the client scripts written yet, necessitating the reboot, if wanting to try kexec for now, you have to manually transfer the kernel, initrd, and run kexec -f with the right arguments to the xCAT nbfs environment)